TadaDataDistillery/tada-agdata-sales/README.md

 lambdas.settings.grower_extract_handler
 ```

+The `awswrangler` dependency may be too large for a standard zip install within a Lambda - if so, the optimized layer release zip can be used intead from here: https://github.com/awslabs/aws-data-wrangler/releases

 File names are currently hardcoded within `lambdas/handler.py` but these can moved into configurable environment variables if required in the future.

+Invocation can be manual initially and will expect correctly named files in the location specified by environment variables.
+This can be updated in the future when/if necessary.